learn-co-students/ds-test-2/README.md

             bbox_inches="tight")
 --->

+The optimal number of features in this example is 3 because there is a .
 As we increase the polynomial features, it is going to cause our training error to decrease, which decreases the bias but increases the variance (the testing error increases).
 This is an example of overfitting.

 ### 3. In general what are methods would you can use to mitigate overfitting and underfitting?
-Provide an example for both and explain how both of them work.
+Provide an example for both and explain how both of them work reduce the problems of underfitting and overfitting.

 Overfitting: Regularization.
 With regularization, more complex models are penalized.
 This ensures that the models are not trained to too much "noise."

 Underfitting: Feature engineering.
 By adding additional features, you enable your machine learning models to gain insights about your data.

-### 4. What is the alpha in Lasso Regression?
-Find the optimal alpha value for Lasso Regression for the given polynomial features.
+### 4. Use a form of regularization on polynomial data below.
+We've taken care to load the polynomial transformed data for you, held in X_poly_train and X_poly_test.

+The function should:
+* take in X_train, X_test, y_train, y_test as parameters
+* return the root mean square error of the predictions for the test data
+> Hint :Make sure to include all necessary preprocessing steps required when fitting a regularized model!

 <!---
 poly = PolynomialFeatures(degree=10, interaction_only=False, include_bias=False)